Server Groups

 - Click "Edit Users" in the actions column of the server group you would like to modify

-- Click "Add / Edit User Groups" at the top of the table
+Click "Add / Edit Linux Groups" at the top of the table

-!!! note A User Group is only created on the Linux servers once the User Group has been assigned to a User.
+A Linux Group is only created on the Linux servers once the Linux Group has been assigned to a User.

 Set Default Server Group